pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 Alternatively, you can use the "00_cde_cli_install.py" automation script located in the "cde_cli_jobs" folder.
 This will install the CDE CLI in your local machine if you have a Mac.

+>**⚠ Warning**
+> The Automated CLI Installation script is not supported by Cloudera.
+It is just a utility which may not be compatible with your laptop settings.
+If you are having trouble using this script please follow the documentation to install the CLI Manually.

+In order to use the automated installation script, please follow the steps below.

 First, create a Python virtual environment and install the requirements.

 ```